-Burst Cache Module (Synchronous)
+Burst Cache Module

-During a single machine cycle, a bursting CPU generates a beginning address and a quantity of bytes for the Level 2 cache to expect.
+During a single machine cycle, a bursting CPU generates a beginning address and a quantity of bytes for the cache to expect.
 Then the CPU transfers that quantity of bytes as a single package, without needing to generate any intermediate addresses.
-Speed: 9 nanoseconds.